 Prior to attending medical school and founding Protenus, Nick spent four years as a biomedical researcher at Johns Hopkins University, from which he holds a bachelor's degree in cellular biology.
 He also helps run The 6th Branch, a veteran-led community service organization in East Baltimore.
 During his eight years with the U.S. Army veteran, Nick was awarded two Bronze Stars, one for extraordinary valor.

-Christa White brings more than a dozen years of leadership and experience in customer engagement, training, and support for software platforms to her work leading Protenus’ Customer Success and Professional Services teams.
-Her work involves collaborating across the revenue, product, and technical operations teams to streamline and optimize the customer journey.
-She is also engaged in crafting meaningful customer relationship management initiatives.
+Christa White brings more than a dozen years of leadership and experience in customer engagement, training, and support for software platforms to her work leading Protenus’ Customer Success team as well as the PANDAS Community and Customer Education program.
+Her work involves collaborating cross-functionally to optimize the customer journey and craft meaningful customer engagement initiatives.

 Christa holds an MBA from the combined University of Baltimore/Towson University program.
 She received her BS in Applied Mathematics with a minor in Economics from Loyola University in Maryland.

 Ellen followed her passion for data analysis from experimental science into the data science field.
 As director of data science, she oversees the research and development of the analytics component of the platform, with a team focused on analyzing user behavior in the EHR to find cases that are delivered to our customers.